allianz/ng-aquila/projects/ng-aquila/documentation/guides/getting-started.md

     import { NxExpertModule } from '@aposin/ng-aquila/config';

     @NgModule({
         imports: [
             // ...
-        NxExpertModule
+            NxExpertModule,
         ],
         // ...
     })
     export class AppModule {}
     ```

 ### Device and Browser Support

 We fully support the following browsers:

 -   Chrome: latest
 -   Firefox: latest and extended support release (ESR)
 -   MS Edge: 2 most recent major versions
 -   Safari: 2 most recent major versions

 We do not support IE11 since version 13 and recommend to use modern browsers instead.

 ### Contributing

 We do not support external contributions yet, but hope we can in future.